cplumlee72/Module-1-Challenge/README.md

 ## Usage

--Open a broswer.
+-Open a browser.
 Navigate to [cplumlee72.github.io](https://cplumlee72.github.io) -Click on the links in the navbar to jump to a specific section on the page.

 ![image of correct url](/assets/images/READMEss.PNG)